Fourier Neural Networks as Function Approximators and Differential Equation Solvers: Fourier neural networks for differential equations solvers

-with the constructed PIFNN.
-To assess the quality of the PIFNN solution, we compare it to the exact solution of this equation which is given by $u = \frac{1}{\pi^2}\cos(\pi x)$.
-We show both solutions in figure (\ref{fig:FNNvsexactPoisson}) and we report the weights and biases of the PIFNN in table (\ref{tab:tabPoisson}) .
+and compute its solution using the constructed PIFNN with four nodes in the hidden layer.
+The exact solution of the equation, given by $u = \frac{1}{\pi^2}\mathrm{cos}(\pi x)$, allows us to assess the accuracy of the PIFNN solution.
+We show both solutions in Figure\myref{fig:FNNvsexactPoisson_sol}, and we report the weights and biases of the PIFNN in Table\myref{tab:tabPoisson}.
 We note that the output is

-which is a $5$th order approximation of the exact solution.
-We obtain an additional advantage of the PIFNN when seeking periodic solutions of the Poisson equation.
-In fact, it produces a closed formula for this equation and the exact one csn be retrieved from it.
+and we observe that the pointwise relative error between the two solutions has order of magnitude $1e-4$ in Figure\myref{fig:FNNvsexactPoisson_error}.
+In contrast with the original PINN approach that provides an uninterpretable neural network model for the solution of the differential equation, PIFNN provides an analytic formula fully determined by the computed weights.